emillikendetro/LibraryJobs/README.md

 2. American Library Association (ALA)
 3. Association for Information Science and Technology (ASIS&T)

 I first scraped the websites for links to detailed job postings and stored the URLs in a JSON file.
 Then I scraped each detailed job page (with different code to suit each websites' format), and saved this data in a JSON file.
 I successfully scraped the ASIS&T and ALA websites, but couldn't scrape the SAA website, so my dataset only includes jobs from the last two professional associations.
+Lastly, I compiled the ASIS&T and ALA jobs into one JSON file (master_jobs_list.json).

 For this project I used four modules: